 - Under Development, select iOS Development Certificate.

 - Click Continue.
-You are now at step Request.
+You are now at step About Creating a Certificate Signing Request (CSR).
 This page describes how to create a certificate signing request on Macs.
 You can ignore it.

 - Click Continue again.
 You are now at step Generate, captioned Generate your certificate.

 - Under Upload CSR file, click Choose File ….

 - Select the ios.csr certificate signing request file that you created.

 - Click Continue.
 Apple will sign your CSR and make the signed certificate available for download.